GABETROLL/holbertonschool-web_front_end/designer_language/blog.md

 - to make adding new songs easier, as little operations as possible
 - to make finding a song in ``Your Library`` easier
 - making the size of widgets bigger
+- unhiding important widgets
+- making building, playing and searching in ``Your Library`` much easier, since the current Spotify makes it difficult.
+- Making the GUI simpler
+- Making the organization of the songs and ``Your Library`` simpler, easier, intuitive and more reliable

 ### Ideas
 - Sort the songs automatically?